thehunmonkgroup/raspberry-paper-to-cot-pipeline/lwe/config/profiles/default/templates/raspberry-cot-critique.md

 Use the following criteria to evaluate the chain of reasoning.

-As you assess multiple potential sets, pay particular attention to the first seven criteria, which are crucial for identifying high-quality chains of reasoning.
-Use these criteria to compare different sets and select the one that best exemplifies these qualities.
+Pay particular attention to the first seven criteria, which are crucial for identifying high-quality chains of reasoning.

 ##### Top Priority Criteria